UniBreakfast/lapland-js-spec/README.md

 A module that checks passwords when it is necessary and allows or denies the execution of the api handler function.

 ## dataElf
 [(structure).](#modular-structure)/dataelf/index.js
 <sub>[(all files in repo)](https://github.com/UniBreakfast/dataelf)</sub>

-A module that handles data by on its own or using a database.
+A module that handles data on its own or using a database.